Bluesky

 Potential Obstacles

-• We limited ourselves to show up to 4 warehouses at a time to compare against.
+We limited ourselves to show up to 4 warehouses at a time to compare against.
 More than that we felt made it looks cluttered.
-But it was easy enough to switch different warehouses in and our.
+But it was easy enough to switch out different warehouses.

 One month (720 hours, 1px per hour)